DNA-Evolutions/Angular-Demo-Application-Source/README.md

 ## What's next?

 We are going to publish some tutorials on "how to create your own examples".
 Further, we are going to give some more insides on the structure of the Demo-Application.

 ---

+## TODO's

+* Fix some dependencies that seem to have vulnerabilities
+* Improve in-code documentation.
+* Improve code by utilizing "Do's and Don'ts" for Angular
+* Update to Angular 11 or 12
+* ...

+---